Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Become educated in Juran’s background and management theory.

 To gain a full understanding of the meaning behind Juran’s management philosophy, learn more about his educational background and the influences he had in creating his quality control theory.
+Understanding the context of his work helps leaders apply the principles correctly.

 Born in Romania in 1904, Juran was a prodigy, proficient in math and science.
 He was the first in his family to attend college, at the University of Minnesota.
 After graduation, he worked in America for most of his life as an engineer.
-In 1951, he wrote Juran’s “Quality Control Handbook,” which remains one of the most essential reference books in quality management and engineering.
+In 1951, he wrote “Quality Control Handbook,” which remains one of the most essential reference books in quality management and engineering.

 Juran’s management theory builds off of the Pareto Principle; it’s a theory from the late 1800s that says 80 percent of the effects come from 20 percent of the causes.
 In both his prime and later years, Juran used the Pareto Principle to craft a management theory that takes into account the full cause of issues in a process and innovative, efficient ways to solve them.